ilovespectra/games/crypt/README.md

-# Seedphrase Encryptor
+# Secret Message Encryptor

-Use the `encrypt.py` function to turn your seedphrase into a random string of 2-3 digit numbers, and decrypt them with the `decrypt.py` function.
+Use the `encrypt.py` function to turn a phrase into a random string of 2-3 digit numbers, and decrypt them with the `decrypt.py` function.

-This is useful for handling private keys between multiple devices, or engraving the encryption on metal without comprimising your security.
+This is useful for handling secrets between multiple devices, or engraving the encryption on metal without comprimising your security.
 Not 100% secure, not bomb proof, but still useful.

 ## Encrypt